 Decatur County REMC is a member-owned electric cooperative headquartered in Greensburg, Indiana.
 As a cooperative, Decatur County REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-The Nov.
-21, 2017, meeting was called to order by Chairman Tom Crowe at 9 a.m., and Jason Barnhorst kept minutes of the meeting.
-All members of the board were present, as well as CEO Brett Abplanalp and Karen Forshee, accounting and finance manager.
-Upon motion by Lawrence Young, seconded by Steve AmRhein, and carried,… Continue reading.
+The Jan.
+25, 2018, meeting was called to order by Chairman Tom Crowe at 6:30 p.m., and Jason Barnhorst kept minutes of the meeting.
+All members of the board were present except for Dan Schantz.
+Also present was CEO Brett Abplanalp.
+Upon motion by Jason Barnhorst, seconded by Steve AmRhein, and carried, the agenda of… Continue reading.

 As April arrives, it brings with it the showers that produce spring flowers.
 It also marks the beginning of spring storm season, which can cause power outages.
 While Decatur County REMC strives to provide reliable electricity to our members, there are times when Mother Nature has other plans.
 Most of us can ride out a… Continue reading.

 The Decatur County REMC committee for nominations met on Feb.
 21. The nominating committee reports the nominations of the following named persons to be voted upon during the election period of the annual meeting of members of Decatur County REMC scheduled for June 22.
 2018 board of directors candidates DISTRICT 5 Roy Friedersdorf Brian Scheidler… Continue reading.